FraunhoferIVV/fastiot/docs/source/tutorials/part_2_building_services/01_building_python_services.rst

 The template can be found within the :mod:`fastiot.cli` at :file:`src/fastiot/cli/templates/docker-compose.yaml.jinja`.
 The template is used via the CLI and generates the Dockerfile in the build directory (typical :file:`build`) within your project.
-You may use the command ``fastiot.cli build --dry`` to only generate the docker files and not start the build immediately.
+You may use the command ``fiot build --dry`` to only generate the docker files and not start the build immediately.

 If you need your own Dockerfile just put a file called :file:`Dockerfile` in your service directory next to :file:`run.py`.